 Disney Cruise Line’s general cabin categories are: Inside, Oceanview, Verandah, and Concierge.
 The most notable difference is the inclusion of a window or balcony.
 At Concierge level, the fares might be higher, but rooms come with more perks.
 Such perks include premium bedding, free Wi-Fi, reservations at specialty restaurants, and a dedicated lounge.

-On the same one-week, Western Caribbean cruise from Miami onboard Disney Dream, an inside cabin has a price tag of just over $6,000 for a family of four.
-A Concierge-level suite was more than double that at over $13,000.
-However, the price difference quoted between an inside and oceanview room was just $127 total.
+On the same five-night Western Caribbean cruise from Fort Lauderdale onboard Disney Dream, an inside cabin has a price tag of $4,057 for a family of four.
+A Concierge-level suite is more than double that at over $10,000.
+However, the price difference quoted between an inside and oceanview room is less than $100 total ($80 to be exact).

 What costs extra onboard a Disney cruise?